Written by: Nadine Rochester

 ‘Empathise’ >>> ‘Define’ >>> ‘Ideate’ >>> ‘Prototype’ >>> ‘Test’

 So, for example, it might be that the prototype phase forces the team to completely re-think the final product, sending them back to the ‘ideate’ phase.
-At the same time, the prototype phase might instead teach the team something about the product’s users, sending them all the way back to the ’empathise’ phase.
+At the same time, the prototype phase might instead teach the team something about the product’s users, sending them back to the ’ empathise’ phase.

 The same can be said of the ‘test’ phase, which could reveal something which forces the team to ‘define’ the project and its objectives from scratch.
-Ultimately, this non-linear approach helps with design thinking success, because assumptions are continually tested and the approach makes project teams more open to changes being made.
+Ultimately, this non-linear approach helps with design thinking success, because assumptions are continually tested, and the method makes project teams more open to changes being made.

 The Last Word

-Design thinking is one of the major ways that project teams try to gain a competitive advantage and deliver an improved customer experience.
-Many of these teams achieve success through design thinking for a number of reasons, but the ability to understand and meet real human needs is one of the most significant.
+Design thinking is one of the primary ways that project teams try to gain a competitive advantage and deliver an improved customer experience.
+Many of these teams achieve success through design thinking for several reasons, but the ability to understand and meet real human needs is one of the most significant.

 About the author